PRESERVE THE GREENWAY – STOP THE HONEYBOURNE LINE

 The Stratford Greenway is a straight and flat stretch of dismantled railway, running from Stratford-upon-Avon to Long Marston.
 It is currently under threat from a proposal to reopen the old rail line between Stratford and Honeybourne – the Honeybourne Line.

 In Stratford town, the proposed line would run from the rail station, down a deep trench along Summerton Way, through a tunnel under Evesham Road roundabout, along another deep trench in Seven Meadows Road, through a second tunnel under Wetherby Way and onto the Greenway.
+These infrastructure changes (likely to include work on Sanctus Road Bridge) are necessary since current legislation does not permit the introduction of new level-crossings.
 From there, the railway would run all along the Greenway to Station Road, Long Marston, and onwards to the main line rail station at Honeybourne.
 See Stratford Greenway for further details and Current Threat for maps of the potential impact along the proposed route.

 The attitude of the railway campaigners is to brush aside the legitimate concerns of others and claim support for their venture.
 Visit Railway Myth to see a summary of their views and our responses, with more details on the associated Ten Issues and Misleading Statistics pages.